 Broken or cracked teeth, fillings and/or crowns

-These signs can be an indication of much more painful problems in the future, and, if not treated promptly, may involve more complex and expensive treatments.
+These Dental Warning Signs can be an indication of much more painful problems in the future, and, if not treated promptly, may involve more complex and expensive treatments.
 We are fortunate to live in an age where advanced dental technology means more people are able to have good dental health and beautiful smiles.
 No matter what the condition of your teeth, at Smiles Unlimited we are able to improve your comfort, ability to chew and the appearance of your smile.

 Dental problems are linked to general health and wellbeing